Cyclic Kruskal Universe: a quantum-corrected Schwarzschild black hole in unitary unimodular gravity: Quantum-corrected Schwarzschild metric

 Here the function $\eta(t)$ is assumed to be non-negative, given that it measures the geometric radius of 2-spheres of constant $(t,z)$ which have area $4\pi\eta^2$.
 On the other hand, $\xi(t)$ is allowed to be positive or negative, corresponding to both the interior and exterior parts of a black hole solution.
 When $\xi(t)<0$, one can see that $t$ becomes spacelike and the system now describes ``evolution'' in a radial direction.
 The lapse $N(t)$ is initially kept general, so that reparametrisation invariance with respect to transformations $t\rightarrow \tilde{t}(t)$ is retained.

+The metric is not well-defined at $\xi=0$, which marks the Schwarzschild horizon coordinate singularity.
+Crucially, however, the minisuperspace variables $\eta$ and $\xi$ remain well-defined across their specified range.
+Therefore, mathematically, there is no obstruction to a unified quantisation of both the interior and exterior regions, an approach also taken in Ref.~\cite{Cavaglia:1994yc,Vakili:2011nc} (related ideas are also presented in Ref.~\cite{Hartnoll:2022snh}, for example).
+For more discussion of the appropriate range for $\xi$ and a brief analysis of a quantisation restricted to the interior, see Ref.~\cite{Gielen:2025ovv}.
+At the level of minisuperspace models, there seems to be a choice between a model that includes both exterior and interior and a model that only describes the interior.

-In passing to the Hamiltonian setting, one now assumes that $t$ can be used as an evolution parameter throughout, so that $t$-derivatives appear as velocities in the Legendre transform.
+In passing to the Hamiltonian setting, one now assumes that $t$ can be used as an evolution parameter throughout, so that $t$-derivatives appear as velocities in the Legendre transform (this generalisation of Hamiltonian methods to potentially spacelike ``evolution'' also appears, for example, in the context of AdS/CFT \cite{deBoer:2000cz}).
 One obtains a very simple Hamiltonian \be H = -N \left[ \pi_\eta \pi_\xi +1 -\eta^2\Lambda \right] \ee where, given that we are in unimodular gravity, $\Lambda$ appears as a physical degree of freedom conjugate to a ``clock'' $T$, interpreted as unimodular time.
-The clock can be used to construct relational observables such as $\eta(T)$ and $\xi(T)$, i.e., metric coefficents expressed relative to the physical clock $T$, which is a dynamical variable of the system rather than an arbitrary coordinate.
+The clock can be used to construct relational observables such as $\eta(T)$ and $\xi(T)$, i.e., metric coefficients expressed relative to the physical clock $T$, which is a dynamical variable of the system rather than an arbitrary coordinate.
 This procedure of moving from coordinate-dependent solutions to those expressed relative to the clock $T$ can also be seen as fixing the gauge parameter $N$ via the equation of motion \be \dot{T} = \{T,H\} = N\eta^2 \stackrel{!}{=} 1\,. \ee

 Classical solutions can be derived as

 where $k\neq 0$ and $\xi_0$ are integration constants appearing in addition to the conserved $\Lambda$.
 The black (white) hole mass associated to the solution is given by $k^2\xi_0=2GM$.
 If we take $T$ as defining an arrow of time, the solutions with $k>0$ are only defined for positive $T$, corresponding to a white hole emerging from the singularity, and those with $k<0$ are only defined for negative $T$ corresponding to a black hole meeting the singularity in its future.